tarantool/queue/README.md

 `utube` queue does not support:
   * task priorities (`pri`)
+  * task time to live (`ttl`)
-  * task time to live (`ttl`), execute (`ttr`), delayed execution (`delay`)
+  * task time to execute (`ttr`)
+  * delayed execution (`delay`)

-### Example:
+Example:

 Imagine a web crawler, fetching pages from the Internet and finding URLs to fetch more pages.
 The web crawler is based on a queue, and each task in the queue refers to a URL which the web crawler must download and process.
 If the web crawler is split into many worker processes, then the same URL may show up in the queue many times, because a single URL may be referred to by many linking pages.
 And the worker processes, working in parallel, can cause a denial-of-service on the site of the  URL.
 As a result, the web crawler can end up in the web server's user-agent ban list -- not a desirable outcome.

 If the URL's domain name is used as a sub-queue name, this problem can be
 solved: all the URLs with the same domain name can be fetched and processed